Combining nature and

 hidden benefits.
 The author has assessed thousands of

-horses for owners, trainers etc, and with this book has
+horses for owners, trainers etc, and has

 applied his knowledge in a practical way for the horse